MobinWeekend/Jpeg-Viewer/README.md

 # JPEG Viewer
+Open it.
+View it.
+Move on.

 <img width="851" height="686" alt="image" src="https://github.com/user-attachments/assets/26e2fe70-7222-42a9-9ea7-b558ecd58899" />

-A GPU-accelerated image viewer written in Rust.
+A GPU-accelerated image viewer written in Rust focused on responsiveness.

-JPEG Viewer is a small passion project built around a simple idea: viewing images should feel fast, effortless, and enjoyable.
-It focuses on speed, simplicity, and a lightweight experience without unnecessary complexity.

-Created primarily for personal use, this project aims to provide a responsive image viewer that stays out of the way and lets you focus on what matters — your images.
+the project started with this quote in mind:
+"Do I look like I know what a JPEG is?!"
+The tool should just stay a tool and the user should use it to enjoy the content.

 More formats, improvements, and features are coming as the project continues to grow.